HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/user_guides/people_profiles.md

 ### Field validation

-To ensure data accuracy and completeness, field validation is implemented.
-For example, email addresses are validated to ensure they are in the correct format.
-Error messages are displayed in the edit form if there are any issues with the information provided.
+To ensure data accuracy and completeness, field validation is implemented in text fields.
+For example, email addresses are validated to ensure correct formatting.
+Error messages are displayed in the text field if there are issues with the information provided.

-### Read only fields
+### Read-only fields

-Some fields in your profile may be read-only, meaning that you cannot edit them.
-These fields are typically populated from an external source, such as a user directory, and are managed by an administrator.
-If you need to update information in a read-only field, contact your administrator for assistance.
+Some fields in your profile may be read-only and cannot be edited.
+These fields are typically populated from an external source, such as a user directory, and managed by an administrator.
+If you need to update information in a read-only field, contact your administrator.

 ### Profile image